First-Person Point of View

-In addition to the pointers below, section 3.09 in the APA Manual (6th edition) gives more information on the appropriate use of the first person pronouns in both quantitative and qualitative studies.
+In addition to the pointers below, APA 7, Section 4.16 provides information on the appropriate use of first person in scholarly writing.

 I feel that eating white bread causes cancer.

 The author feels that eating white bread causes cancer.

 I found several sources (Marks, 2011; Isaac, 2006; Stuart, in press) that showed a link between white bread consumption and cancer.